aphp/edsnlp/docs/user-guide/hypothesis.md

 The `hypothesis` pipeline declares two [Spacy extensions](https://spacy.io/usage/processing-pipelines#custom-components-attributes), on both `Span` and `Token` objects :

-1. The `hypothesis` attribute is a boolean, set to `True` if the pipeline predicts that the span/token relates to a family member.
+1. The `hypothesis` attribute is a boolean, set to `True` if the pipeline predicts that the span/token is a speculation.
 2. The `hypothesis_` property is a human-readable string, computed from the `hypothesis` attribute.
 It implements a simple getter function that outputs `HYP` or `CERT`, depending on the value of `hypothesis`.

 ## Usage